ExistOS-Team/ExistOS_Updater_v2/README.md

 This application supports Windows10 (1809 or later) and Windows11.

-If this application do not run properly, please check whether the MSVC runtime libraries had been installed.
+If this application does not run properly, please check whether the MSVC runtime libraries had been installed.

 If not, please download from [here](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).